9A4AM/retino/README.md

 - Meteomodem M20
 - Graw DFM09

-The HC14Prog directory contains a sketch that enables an Arduino Nano (or similar board) to reprogram the HC-14 module. you need to connect 3 test points and power/ground to the Arduino as follows:
+In case you don't own a NuLink programmer, the HC14Prog directory contains a sketch that enables an Arduino Nano (or similar board) to reprogram the HC-14 module. you need to connect 3 test points and power/ground to the Arduino as follows:

 |Arduino|HC-14|
 |---|---|